Measurement-Induced Dynamical Quantum Thermalization: Thermalization Dynamics of Local Occupation Numbers and Spectra

 Thus, a direct comparison with the entropy evolution in the subsystem $(\mathcal{S}:\, i\geq 3)$ can be made only for the subsystem occupation number $n_{\mathrm{sys}}=n_3 + n_4 + n_5$.
-Its time evolution is shown in Fig.~\ref{fig:occupations} (dashed line) along with the occupation numbers of the individual levels, $n_i$.
-It is seen that for short times, $Jt\simeq 1$, the occupation numbers vary strongly, but settle to stationary values in the long-time limit.
-The approach of $n_{\rm sys}$ to the long-time limit, shown in Fig.~\ref{fig:occupations_fluctuations_log} on a logarithmic scale, is exponential with a time scale of $\approx 10 Jt$, similar to the entanglement entropy (Fig.~\ref{fig:entropy}).
-From Fig.~\ref{fig:occupations} we also see that the long-time, individual occupation numbers systematically decrease with increasing level number $i$.
+Its time evolution is shown in Figure~\ref{fig:occupations} (dashed line) along with the occupation numbers of the individual levels, $n_i$.
+It is seen that for short times, $Jt\simeq 1$, the occupation numbers vary strongly, but they settle to stationary values in the long-time limit.
+The approach of $n_{\rm sys}$ to the long-time limit, shown in Figure~\ref{fig:occupations_fluctuations_log} on a logarithmic scale, is exponential with a time scale of $\approx$10$Jt$, similar to the entanglement entropy (Figure~\ref{fig:entropy}).
+From Figure~\ref{fig:occupations} we also see that the long-time, individual occupation numbers systematically decrease with increasing level number $i$.
 We will demonstrate in the following that this indeed corresponds to a thermal distribution with a single temperature by analyzing the energy-resolved single-particle spectra.

-\subsection{Long-time thermalization of local spectra}
+\subsection{Long-Time Thermalization of Local Spectra}

-In order to assess thermalization of physical quantities, it is necessary to compute their energy-dependent spectra and to examine whether they obey a thermal distribution.
-Here, we are concerned with local, single-particle spectra, while energy-dependent, non-local density correlations will be analyzed in section \ref{sec:nonlocal_correlations}.
+In order to assess the thermalization of physical quantities, it is necessary to compute their energy-dependent spectra and to examine whether they obey a thermal distribution.
+Here, we are concerned with local, single-particle spectra, while energy-dependent, non-local density correlations will be analyzed in Section \ref{sec:nonlocal_correlations}.